e9000000000/checkers/README.md

 - [ ] optimize minmax algorthm (now it plays with acceptable speed when depth <= 16)
   - [ ] multithreading
 - [ ] highlight previous moves, for multijump moves highlight all previous positions

+# info
+- i play one game with myself and there was 4.773333333333333 avalable moves per turn in general